 We are insensitive brutes with no perception of consequences and passing on that negative legacy for our sons to follow.
 (Tisk, tisk!)
 Shame on you Black Man!!!!
 Shame! (walking away in disgust, shaking my head)

 Sistas, I was raised by a single black mother in the ghetto projects on the Chicago southside in the 70's and 80's.
-Yep, she raised 6 of us (4 boys)
+Yep, she raised 6 of us (4 boys) alone!
+We all managed to make it through those times and I believe we have all done pretty well in terms of learning our lessons.

 As men and fathers, well I believe that we had to learn those on the streets and through trial and ERROR.
 Yes, there are a lot of men out there who just don't get it yet.
 Some very good women have become victims of society's native sons and have suffered great losses and make great sacrifices in order to recoup.
 BUT, you all are not off the hook either.